GRJY/BookFy-Virtual-Library-Management-Application/README.markdown

   - `profile.php` - User profile and library administration.
 - `.htaccess` - URL rewriting for clean URLs.

-*Note*: Source code is not included in this repository.
-Visit [https://bookfy.com.tr](https://bookfy.com.tr) or contact for details.

 ## Results
 - Delivered a responsive web application with dynamic features and a modern UI.